deivgin/software-engineering-models-methods/tla/notes.md

 - TLA forces you to be specific when specifying you needs.

 - **Invariant** - something true in every state of the system.
 Always holds true.
+- **Temporal properties** - patterns that must hold across the entire execution of the system.

 - To check if our specification works, we need to create a **model** a simulation we want to run.

+- Stuttering - when process simply stops.

 ## Dictionary